cshum/ginga/README.md

 Ginga is a utility module that enables a middleware based (express inspired), modular architecture for creating asynchronous JavaScript methods.

 This has been thoroughly used in several of my Node.js projects.
 While it works, may not be in the best optimised form.
-Any feedback would be appreciated :).
+Any feedback would be greatly appreciated.

 [![Build Status](https://travis-ci.org/cshum/ginga.svg?branch=master)](https://travis-ci.org/cshum/ginga)